qingtanglab/qingtanglab.github.io/news/_posts/2024-10-14-Josh-poster.md

 category: blog
 tags: [news]
 ---

-Josh’s work focuses on elucidating the regulatory network governing glutamine metabolism in <i>S. aureus</i>, a process crucial for bacterial growth.
-He has identified a novel regulator, PstA, a PII family protein that controls glutamine metabolism.
+The second messenger c-di-AMP is essential for aerobic growth in <i>Staphylococcus aureus</i>; however, many aspects of the c-di-AMP signaling network in <i>S. aureus</i> remain to be elucidated.
+Josh’s research focuses on uncovering the regulatory role of c-di-AMP in glutamine metabolism, a process crucial for bacterial growth.
+He has identified a novel regulator, PstA, a PII family protein that modulates the transcription of glutamine synthesis genes.
+These findings reveal a previously unknown aspect of the nitrogen regulatory circuitry in <i>S. aureus</i>.